 Jane Roy Brown

 Jane Roy Brown is the coauthor of One Writer’s Garden: Eudora Welty’s Home Place.
 She served as LALH Director of Educational Outreach, and was a frequent contributor to VIEW.

-Sarah Allaback is senior manuscript editor at LALH and an architectural historian specializing in the history of early American women architects.
-A coeditor of Warren H. Manning, Landscape Architect and Environmental Planner, she is also author of Marjorie Sewell Cautley, Landscape Architect for the Motor Age, The First American Women Architects, and Mission 66 Visitor Centers: The History of a Building Type.
+Sarah Allaback is senior manuscript editor at LALH.
+A coeditor of Warren H. Manning, Landscape Architect and Environmental Planner, she is author of Marjorie Sewell Cautley, Landscape Architect for the Motor Age and The First American Women Architects.